 It is acknowledged that the requirements of the enterprise are the primary consideration in considering the functional requirement for an agricultural worker to live at the farm.
-Without a dwelling on-site the calf-rearing enterprise cannot go ahead.
+Without a dwelling on-site the success and development of the calf-rearing enterprise is at risk.
 It is vital that the planning system supports the development of traditional rural businesses such as this.
-The new enterprise will help to secure the future of this holding, which in turn will contribute positively to the local rural economy.
+The success of this enterprise will help to secure the future of the holding, which in turn will contribute positively to the local rural economy.